imvetri/ui-editor/README.md

-# UI editor - DONT LEARN FRAMEWORKS.
-BUILD TOOLS TO GET RID OF IT.
+# UI editor -

+UI editor is a Rapid Component Library Builder.
+Do not learn frameworks.
+Build tools to get rid of it.
 Snap out of web development.
 Its not healthy.

-UI editor is a Rapid Component Library Builder.
-Concept of UI has been in existence for nearly 40 years still it hasn't changed, but concepts to build it - **keeps on changing**.

-Web browsers like IE, chrome, firefox, and safari had their race decades back and now Web frameworks like ReactJS, Angular, Vue, svelte and nextJS etc...

 ## Demo - https://imvetri.github.io/ui-editor/